 You include the most pertinent details right at the top and then get into the less vital aspects as you go on.

-5. Include Useful Quotes
+5. Include Supporting Quotes

 Including quotes is a good way to boost the credibility and personality of your press release to a reader.
 However, always ensure that your quote is relevant in the context of the article.

-6. Write Your Boilerplate
+6. Write Your Boilerplate Text

 Your boilerplate is a standardized copy of what your organization is and stands for.
 When you write a boilerplate, you are essentially condensing facts, business aspirations and marketing goals – all into one short paragraph.